fenago/snowflake-intro/lab_snowflake_sql_api/getting_started_snowflake_sql_api.md

 X-Snowflake-Authorization-Token-Type: KEYPAIR_JWT
 ```

-If the statement has finished executing successfully, Snowflake returns the HTTP response code 200 and the first results in a [ResultSet](https://docs.snowflake.com/en/developer-guide/sql-api/reference.html#resultset) object.
-However, if an error occurred when executing the statement, Snowflake returns the HTTP response code 422 with a [QueryFailureStatus](https://docs.snowflake.com/en/developer-guide/sql-api/reference.html#queryfailurestatus) object.
+If the statement has finished executing successfully, Snowflake returns the HTTP response code 200 and the first results in a [ResultSet] object.
+However, if an error occurred when executing the statement, Snowflake returns the HTTP response code 422 with a [QueryFailureStatus] object.

 Once the statement has executed successfully, you can then retrieve the results, detailed in the next step.

 ### Cancelling the Execution of a SQL Statement

-To cancel the execution of a statement, send a POST request to the [cancel endpoint](https://docs.snowflake.com/en/developer-guide/sql-api/guide.html#cancelling-the-execution-of-a-sql-statement).
+To cancel the execution of a statement, send a POST request to the [cancel endpoint].

 ```
 POST /api/v2/statements/{statementHandle}/cancel